 Stanley Bahorek was born and raised in Columbus, Ohio, where he attended Thomas Worthington High School.
-He graduated from the University of Michigan with a BFA and is now an actor, director, writer, and coach in New York City and Los Angeles.
+He graduated from the University of Michigan with a BFA and is now an actor, director, producer, and coach in New York City and Los Angeles.

 He made his Broadway debut in Rachel Sheinkin & William Finn's Tony Award-winning musical The 25th Annual Putnam County Spelling Bee as Leaf Coneybear directed by James Lapine.
 He toured the country with the DeafWest revival of Big River and played Tom Sawyer at Ford's Theatre in Washington, DC.